private student loan

 Where can I get a private student loan?

 You must apply directly through a lender.
 You are free to choose any lender you wish.
 If you choose to borrow from a lender you might consider using a tool called ELM by visiting ELM Select.
 ELM Select helps undergraduate, graduate and international students determine which lender and product is right for them.
 You can filter by lender, repayment types, index rate, enrollment and satisfactory progress.
 You can also compare lenders and their products side by side to determine the best private education loan for you.
-Get started.

 ASU does not recommend or promote any of the lenders listed on ELM Select.
 The list represents lenders who provided private education loans to students at Arizona State University.
 It is up to you to decide which lender to use to obtain your private education loan.
+For information on Canadian student loans visit the FAQs

 How to apply for a private student loan